 Inspections are usually announced.
 We feel that this is the most appropriate way to make sure our inspections do not disrupt the care you provide.

 When we announce inspections, we will usually give two weeks’ notice to individual GP practices.
 The inspector will telephone your practice to announce the inspection and send a letter to confirm the date.

 Throughout the inspection process, the lead inspector will support and communicate with you by letter, email and telephone to help you to prepare for the day and know what to expect.

 We may also carry out an unannounced inspection, for example if we are responding to a particular issue or concern.
 This may be something identified at a previous inspection that we are following up, or new information.

 At the start of these visits, the inspection team will meet with your practice’s senior partner or senior manager on duty at the time and will feed back at the end of the inspection if there are any immediate concerns.

-If your practice has an overall rating of requires improvement or inadequate, we will ask you for information before we inspect.
+We may ask you for information before we inspect.
 This will depend on the information available to us and will help us to prepare our inspection and to understand more about the care and the service you provide.